LSTM-Kirigaya/VITS-Voice-Replace-L4D2/README.md

 This will open a application in your brower through http://127.0.0.1:7860/ , where you can quickly view different voice.

 Just edit the voice code as you like :D

+## Publish your VITS voice MOD

+use `Left 4 Dead 2 Authoring Tools`, you can google its usage.